Tohrusky/Final2x/README.md

 - [xinntao/Real-ESRGAN-ncnn-vulkan](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan) - This project provided the core implementation of the Real-ESRGAN algorithm using the ncnn and Vulkan. libraries.
 - [nihui/waifu2x-ncnn-vulkan](https://github.com/nihui/waifu2x-ncnn-vulkan) - This project provided the core implementation of the Waifu2x algorithm using the ncnn and Vulkan libraries.
-- [nihui/srmd-ncnn-vulkan](https://github.com/nihui/srmd-ncnn-vulkan) - This project provided the core implementation of the SRMD algorithm using the ncnn and Vulkan libraries.

 ## License